mhagiwara/www.realworldnlpbook.com/pelican/content/20190202-gentle-introduction-to-skipgram-word2vec-model-allennlp-ver.md

 All the "de-compressor" needs to do is expand the word embedding vector (which has three dimensions) to another vector of N dimensions.

-This may sound very familiar to some of you—yes, it's exactly what linear layers (aka fully-connected layers) do. **Linear layers convert a vector of one size to another of different size in a linear fashion.** Putting everything together, the architecture of the SkipGram model looks like the following figure:
+This may sound very familiar to some of you—yes, it's exactly what linear layers (aka fully-connected layers) do. **Linear layers convert a vector of one size to another of different size in a linear fashion.** Putting everything together, the architecture of the skip-gram model looks like the following figure:

 <figure style="text-align: center">
 	<img src="images/skipgram.png"/>
-	<figcaption>Figure: SkipGram model</figcaption>
+	<figcaption>Figure: Skip-gram model</figcaption>
 </figure>

 ## Softmax — Converting Scores to a Probability Distribution

-Hopefully I successfully convinced you that SkipGram is actually a lot simpler than most people think.
+Hopefully I successfully convinced you that Skip-gram is actually a lot simpler than most people think.
 Now, let's talk about how to "train" it and learn the word embeddings we want.
 The key here is to turn this into a classification task, where the network predicts what words appear in the context.
 The "context" here simply means a window of a fixed size (for example, 5+5 words on the both sides).
 This is actually a "fake" task because we are not interested in the prediction of the model per se, but rather in the by-product (word embeddings) produced by training the model.

 It is relatively easy to make a neural network solve a classification task.
 You need two things: